 The result?
 A cup of coffee that’s almost as easy to brew as instant coffee, but a whole lot tastier (at least in theory).
-Keep reading to see what we learned about this brand-new coffee product!
+Keep reading to see what we learned about this interesting new coffee product!

 The basic process is this: Cometeer buys roasted coffee beans, brews them to perfection, freezes the coffee at cryogenic temperatures, and ships you frozen coffee pucks in aluminum capsules.
 Then you pour hot water over the puck to make a fast, tasty cup of coffee.
 Does that sound a little complicated?
 Let’s take a closer look:

 One big thing that Cometeer is selling is that its brewing process is more scientific than most of our home brewing setups.
 According to the company’s website, the process is specifically designed to control every variable of brewing: “particle size distribution of the grounds, water chemistry, temperature and pressure, oxidation, extraction yield, and level of total dissolved coffee solids per cup, plus each bean’s water moisture content, roast level, and grind size distribution.”
 No matter how advanced your brewing setup is, you’re probably not focusing on all of those variables, right?

 The company works with well-known coffee roasters like Counter Culture, George Howell, and Joe Coffee.
 The exact brewing process is proprietary, but the concept is that it’s like having the perfect barista prepare your coffee.
 Perfectly roasted beans, optimized brewing process, delicious coffee.